-Here is a short introductory video for the Summer 2020 Courses.
+Here is a short introductory video for the 2020 Courses.

 My name is Mrs. Jewett and I will be your, or your child’s, online science teacher for DV Online Learning Program.
 I teach at Mountain Ridge High School and have been teaching DV Online school for over 10 years.
 You made an excellent choice in signing up for a DV Online course and I am looking forward to working with you and doing some science!